The Future of Nutrition in Skin Care

 Moving eastward, Nu Skin is making use of another class of skin-protecting, food-derived antioxidants.
 These are carotenoids, natural vitamin A derivatives from algae that thrive in intense sunlight in the waters off the coast of Israel and are packed with powerful protectants.
 In the 1990s, carotenoids extracted from tomatoes and other food sources were mixed into skin care products, but without much success, as their characteristic orange, yellow, or dark green color made them highly impractical for topical use.
 Nu Skin's Israeli carotenoids, however, are unique in that they are colorless and therefore aesthetically pleasing in treatment products.
 Again, high on the ingredient list, they are the star constituents in Nu Skin's Moisture Restore™ Day Protective Lotion SPF 15, available in formulas for normal to dry and combination to oily skin.
 These are ideally suited as day light moisturizers that enhance the skin's natural resistance to the environment.

-"Each antioxidant has its own unique route and its own timetable for treating the skin," says Michael Chang, Ph.D., Pharmanex's founder, who now serves as Nu Skin Enterprises' Chief Scientific Officer and is a new member of the Nu Skin Professional Advisory Board.
+Preliminary scientific testing being performed at Stanford University in conjunction with Nu Skin shows promising results for several additional skin protectants and rejuvenating nutrients.
+The reason for such variety?
+"Each antioxidant has its own unique route and its own timetable for treating the skin," says Joseph Y. Chang, Ph.D., Pharmanex's founder, who now serves as Nu Skin Enterprises' Chief Scientific Officer and is a new member of the Nu Skin Professional Advisory Board.

 Nutricentials™ raise the ante on skin care as healthy lifestyle components.
 They are not intended as temporary stopgaps, but as preventive maintenance.
 Indeed, these ingredients take effect gradually, over a period of weeks or months.
 What's more, they need daily replenishing, says Dr. Chang, who explains that once an antioxidant molecule makes its all-important free-radical linkage, it is spoken for, so to speak.